Taylor Swift went to Arrowhead Stadium to watch Travis Kelce and the Chiefs with Mama Kelce

 Swift wasn't just there watching.
 She was wearing Chiefs gear and sitting next to Kelce's mother, Donna.

-The Chiefs absolutely rolled over the Bears on Sunday afternoon, too.
-They took a huge 34-0 lead at halftime, and Kelce scored for the first time early in the third quarter on a short catch from Patrick Mahomes in the middle of the end zone.
+The Chiefs absolutely rolled over the Bears on Sunday afternoon.
+They took a 34-0 lead at halftime, and Kelce scored for the first time early in the third quarter on a short catch from Patrick Mahomes in the middle of the end zone.

 That prompted a massive celebration from Swift in the box, who whipped out a chest bump before screaming out, "Lets f***ing go!"